RatkoR/laravel-crate.io/README.md

 + object
 + array

-Some SQL types are linked to crate types.
-For example, `bigInteger` is linked to `long`, text is linked to `string`, `enum` to `string` also and so on.
+Some SQL types are silently linked to crate types.
+For example, `bigInteger` is linked to `long`, `text, mediumtext, longtext, enum` are linked to `string`, ...

-An example of schema would be:
+An example of schema in migration file would be:
 ```php
 		Schema::create('article', function(Blueprint $table)
 		{